kkruecke/cplus-documentation/notes/value-categories.rst

        b = std::move(t);
     }

-This figure shows that the two properties that distinguishes the value categories of C++11 are "identity" and "move-ability":
+The figure below show that the two key properties that distinguishes the value categories of C++11 are "has identity" and "move-able":

 .. figure:: ../images/value-categories-tabular-view.jpg
    :alt: value categories